 Subsequently, I was employed by the college and designed and taught a course The Spiritual Significance of the Arts that became the basis of my book 'Prodigal Daughters - a New Vision of Spirituality and the Inner Histories of the Arts'.

-Becoming an author was a culmination, the re-emergence of youthful talents and a new creative adventure.
-I recognise that people have an inherent spirituality, even those who say they aren’t religious.
-It’s a spirituality based on what Carl Jung aptly called ‘individuation’.
+I recognise that people have an inherent spirituality, which when it comes to expression becomes a search for what Carl Jung aptly called ‘individuation’.
 In some way, most of us are on a journey to discover true individuality.
 Avoiding or rejecting that journey has ramifications for individuals and for the world—the evidence for this is all around us.
 In that sense, I am also a social activist with an interest in politics and world events.

 The philosopher, linguist and poet Jean Gebser (1905–1973) envisaged what he named as an integral structure of consciousness, where dualistically opposed categories give way to a more holistic kind of knowing.
 It is happening, and in my work I explore the possibilities of such a world, where as genuine individuals we do become free of the dichotomies that bedevil all facets of society, and from the perspective of the essence of self, participate in that integral revolution.

 I have two children from my marriage to theatre director and painter, the late Peter Oyston.
 My daughter Dominique is a classically trained singer who leads The Goddess Voice Academy and my son Ben an environmental geologist, and I have four grandchildren.
 I live and work in leafy and cosmopolitan urban Melbourne with my husband, writer, mathematician and spiritual scientist, Stephen Cugley.
-We enjoy travel and regularly attend concerts and exhibitions in the rich cultural life of this city.
+We enjoy exploring other places and regularly attend concerts and exhibitions in the rich cultural life of this city.
 I nurture our courtyard garden which connects me with nature.
 It’s an oasis where I can delight in the birds making fountains as they splash in the birdbath.